Enhydriodon: Classification

-The following cladogram defines some of the following extant and extinct otter species and genera within the subfamily Lutrinae based on a 50% majority consensus (the bunodont otter genera are bolded):
+The following cladogram by Xiaoming Wang et al. in 2018 defines some of the following extant and extinct otter species and genera within the subfamily Lutrinae based on a 50% majority consensus (the bunodont otter genera are bolded beginning from "Paralutra jaegeri"):

-As shown in the above phylogeny, Enhydriodon shared a closer morphology with its other extinct relatives and Enhydra than the other extant otters that lack bunodont carnassial teeth (Lutra aonychoides was described as not being related to Lutra).
-Although the majority consensus tree displays a close morphological relation between Enhydriodon and Enhydra, the authors of the consensus tree also created a Bayesian inference tree proposing that Enhydra is a separate clade (Paralutra jaegeri was proposed as a separate clade as well).
-Regardless, they argued that Enhydra is closer to the Enhydriodontini tribe (Enhydriodon, Sivaonyx, and Vishnuonyx) than any other bunodont otter genus.
-The researchers explained that the acquisition of bunodont dentition occurred at least three times in the evolution of otters, reflected by the phylogeny tree's clades: in Sivaonyx-Enhydriodon-Enhydra, in Paludolutra-Enhydritherium, and in Siamogale.
-Nonbunodont otters likely branched out separate from bunodont otters during or before the Pliocene epoch, but their poor fossil records and restriction to Plio-Pleistocene deposits in comparison leave little understanding in their evolutionary phylogenies.
+As shown in the above phylogeny, Enhydriodon shared a closer morphology with its other extinct relatives and Enhydra than the other extant lutrines that lack bunodont carnassial teeth (Lutra aonychoides was described as not being related to Lutra).
+Although the majority consensus tree displays a close morphological relation between Enhydriodon and Enhydra, the authors of the consensus tree also created a Bayesian inference tree proposing that Enhydra as an isolated clade separate from typical members of Enhydriodontini ("Paralutra" jaegeri was proposed as an isolated clade from Siamogale as well).
+Regardless, they argued that Enhydra is closer to the clade composing of Enhydriodon, Sivaonyx, and Vishnuonyx than any other bunodont otter genus.
+The researchers explained that the acquisition of bunodont dentition occurred at least three times in the evolution of lutrines, reflected by the phylogeny tree's clades: in Sivaonyx-Enhydriodon-Enhydra, in Paludolutra-Enhydritherium, and in Siamogale.
+Non-bunodont otters likely branched out separately from bunodont otters during or before the Pliocene epoch, but their poor fossil records and restriction to Plio-Pleistocene deposits in comparison leave little understanding in their evolutionary phylogenies.